-Each institution will conduct, at a minimum, five official inmate counts during every 24-hour period.
+Counts: Each institution will conduct, at a minimum, five official inmate counts during every 24-hour period.
 On weekends and holidays, an additional count will be conducted at 10:00 a.m.
-The inmate is expected to be standing at bedside during official counts held at 4:00 p.m. and 10:00 p.m., on weekdays and 10:00 a.m., 4:00 p.m., and 10:00 p.m. on weekends and holidays, and during any emergency count.
-Institutions with secure cell space are required to lock the inmates in their cells for all official counts, unless the inmates are on out-counts in areas such as Food Service, Health Services, Visiting, etc. Disciplinary action will also be taken against inmates for leaving an assigned area before the count is clear.
-The inmate must actually be seen at all counts, even if the inmate must be awakened.
+The inmate is expected to be standing at bedside during official counts held at 4:15 p.m. and 9:30 p.m., on weekdays and 10:00 a.m., on weekends and holidays, and during any emergency count.
+Other official counts will be at 12:00 a.m., 3:00 a.m., and 5:00 a.m.
+Disciplinary action will also be taken against inmates for leaving an assigned area before the count is clear.
+The inmate must actually be seen at all counts, even if the inmate must be awakened

-Call-Outs

-Call-outs are a scheduling system for appointments (which include medical, dental, educational, team meetings, and other activities) and are posted each day on the unit bulletin boards after 4:00 p.m., on the day preceding the appointment.
+Call-Outs: Call-outs are a scheduling system for appointments (which include medical, dental, educational, team meetings and other activities) and are posted each day on the unit bulletin boards after 4:00 p.m., on the day preceding the appointment.
 It is the inmate's responsibility to check for appointments on a daily basis.